Lesson 1: Start Tracking Your Visitors

 As you can see from TheWorkMode’s dashboard, we’re now using the tracking code to monitor unknown and known user activity across web pages.
 We’re also tracking known user engagement with emails, forms, and Headsup messages.
 It’s just like magic.

-If you’re more of an interactive learner or still have questions about adding the tracking code, sign up for our weekly Autopilot Training 101 webinar.
+If you’re more of an interactive learner or still have questions about adding the tracking code, watch our Autopilot Training 101 webinar.

 Lesson 2: Connect Your Apps